 What makes this even scarier, is knowing all of this information is archived.
 Google, for example, saves every search to “improve your experience.”
 They know what you’ve searched for as well as your web browsing history.
 But that’s just the beginning.
 Google might also have an archive of all of your emails (Gmail), phone calls (Google Talk, Google Voice), alerts (Google News Alerts), appointments (Google Calendar) contacts (Google Contacts), photos (Picasa) pictures, researched locations (Google Maps) and much, much more.
 BTW Google isn’t alone.
 Every Internet service company is doing this.

-Is Hope For Privacy On The Internet Already Completely Lost?
+Is Any Hope For Internet Privacy Already Completely Lost?

 Many will argue that a certain loss of privacy on the Internet is a ‘necessary cost’ of the convenience and benefits offered by the digital age.
 So what can we all do to better protect our online privacy?
 Sadly, not much.
 Living and doing business in the digital age is indeed a learning process.